 Autism Spectrum Disorders (ASD) is the fastest growing developmental disability in the United States.
-Recent estimates from the Centers for Disease Control and Prevention indicate that one in 68 children 1has been identified with ASD.
-According to Autism Speaks 2(2014), ASD and autism are:
+Recent estimates from the Centers for Disease Control and Prevention indicate that one in 68 children1 is now identified with ASD.
+According to Autism Speaks2 (2015), ASD and autism are:

-both general terms for a group of complex disorders of brain development.
+General terms for a group of complex disorders of brain development.
 These disorders are characterized, in varying degrees, by difficulties in social interaction, verbal and nonverbal communication and repetitive behaviors.
+With the May 2013 publication of the DSM-5 diagnostic manual, all autism disorders were merged into one umbrella diagnosis of ASD.
+Previously they were recognized as distinct subtypes, including autistic disorder, childhood disintegrative disorder, pervasive developmental disorder-not otherwise specified (PDD-NOS) and Asperger syndrome.

 ASD can be associated with intellectual disability, difficulties in motor coordination and attention and physical health issues such as sleep and gastrointestinal disturbances.
+Some persons with ASD excel in visual skills, music, math and art.

-ASD usually appears during the first three years of a child's life.
-Most parents first notice the loss of skills or developmental delays when their child is 15 to 18 months old.
+ASD usually is evident during the first three years of a child's life.
+Most parents first notice the loss of skills or developmental delays when their child is 15 to 18 months old however experts in the field are now better able to identify ASD in infancy.
 Even though researchers cannot point to one specific cause for autism research does consistently suggest that early diagnosis and intervention offer the best chance for improving function and increasing the child's progress and outcomes.

-During the past several years the Department of Human Services along with contractors used a stakeholder engagement process to gather information about access to intervention services and supports for children with ASD and their families.
+During CY 2011-2012 the Department of Human Services along with contractors used a stakeholder engagement process to gather information about access to intervention services and supports for children with ASD and their families.
 One result of this process was a report to the Legislature in December 2012 titled A Report on Early Intervention Services for Minnesota's Children with Autism Spectrum Disorders.
 The report includes a section of stakeholder responses highlighting key characteristics of effective early intervention services broken down into 11 categories.
 Three of those categories tie into the information MCOs are required to provide under Minnesota Statute, section 256B.69, Subd.
 32a.
 Included in each section were comments (identified below section name) that link to practices the MCOs have in place or are trying to implement but are encountering barriers as identified in Table 4:

-- Early Means Early - Early screening and diagnosis as the key to effective intervention - More accessible and systematic process for conducting screening and diagnostic assessment - Individualized to Unique Needs - Staff will show respect for the unique needs, values, and perspectives of the individual with ASD and his/her family - Programs will be designed around the specific needs of the individual with modifications that match his/her spectrum profile, age, and developmental stage, and that they will use individualized motivational strategies and behavioral and developmental support systems - o Provide services in the home or in a center, depending on the child's needs - Data Driven with Frequent, Ongoing Assessment - Identify best practices to track progress toward positive outcomes for each child receiving early intensive intervention services
+- Early Means Early - o Early screening and diagnosis is the key to effective intervention - More accessible and systematic process for conducting screening and diagnostic assessment - Individualized to Unique Needs - Staff show respect for the unique needs, values, and perspectives of the individual with ASD and his/her family - Programs are designed around the specific needs of the individual with modifications that match his/her profile, age, and developmental stage - Use individualized motivational strategies and behavioral and developmental support systems